HubSpot/drop/CONTRIBUTING.md

    directory and running `npm run build`
 5. Assuming everything went well, you should now have a `dist` directory that matches the one you moved in step 4.
-6. __NOTE__: Depending on your local version of Sass and Compass, you may end up with slightly different stylesheets.
-In most cases, the changes are equivalents and nothing to worry about.
-That said, we are planning on removing the Ruby dependencies to alleviate issues like this.

 ## Writing code!